 School of Music Registration

-The deadline for registering online for fall-term courses is 4 p.m. on Friday, September 16, 2016.
-The deadline for registering online for spring-term courses is 4 p.m. on Friday, January 20, 2017.
+The deadline for registering online for fall-term courses is 4 p.m. on Friday, September 15, 2017.
+The deadline for registering online for spring-term courses is 4 p.m. on Friday, January 19, 2018.
 Students who register after these deadlines without written permission from the deputy dean will be assessed a late fee of $50 per day until the form is submitted.
 There is a one-week add/drop period for course changes at the beginning of each term.
-Non-YSM students who register for secondary instruction (MUS 541, 641, 741) will be assessed a registration fee of $100 per term per area.
 Students who drop secondary instruction during the add/drop period, or who drop during the withdrawal period and have had no lessons, may receive a full rebate of the registration fee.
 Students who drop secondary instruction during the withdrawal period and have had lessons will receive no rebate of the registration fee.
 If a student cannot register for lessons for credit, the lessons are noncredit and the student will be charged for them.
-Students of Yale Divinity School, School of Drama, and School of Art may also register for secondary lessons and will be charged $100 per term for their secondary lessons.
+Students of the Yale Divinity School, School of Drama, and School of Art may also register for secondary lessons (MUS 541, MUS 641, MUS 741) and will be charged $200 per term for their secondary lessons.
 Questions may be sent to the director, Richard Gard, by e-mail (firstname.lastname@example.org).

 The following steps serve as a guide to obtaining loan funds should they be needed for living expenses and fees.
 Please do not hesitate to contact the financial aid office with any questions.